 Do you understand the full commitment of a mortgage?

 What are your plans for the future?
 Do you plan to change jobs, move area or start a family?

 Do you understand the Difference between fixed and variable rate mortgages?

 Do you understand that your deposit is at risk and also what is your attitude to risk?

 Do you clearly understand all of the fees involved in setting up a mortgage, including any early repayment penalties?

-Remortgaging your home can save you a lot of money if the right deal is chosen.
-In some cases though the fees involved can far outweigh any financial benefits, make sure you’re clear on the following points before committing to a new mortgage deal.
+Remortgaging your home can often reduce your monthly mortgage payment if the right deal is chosen.
+In some cases though, the fees involved can far outweigh any financial benefit.
+Make sure you’re clear on the following points before committing to a new mortgage deal.